-- 1. Councils are experiencing workforce capacity challenges across many services.
+- Councils are experiencing workforce capacity challenges across many services.
 To enable policy boards to consider specific challenges relating to their terms of reference in the context of the challenges affecting the sector as a whole, all the policy boards will consider substantively the same report, prior to consideration of the issue in the round by Resources Board and Executive Advisory Board. - 2.
-This report includes evidence of recruitment and retention challenges being experienced in libraries and leisure services.
+This report includes evidence of recruitment and retention challenges being experienced in services across local government.
 Low pay is a factor in all service areas: additional factors are also identified.
-In addition to sector-wide interventions, the report highlights Government work on strategies for libraries and sport which will include actions on workforce issues.
-The LGA is delivering a workforce mapping survey on the library, archives, records, information and knowledge sector to inform these, as well as delivering training for new managers and aspiring leaders in arts, culture, libraries, sport and physical activity, funded by Arts Council England and Sports England. - 3.
-The board is asked to consider progress to date, support and policy offers and asks and to advise on priorities for action, while noting that it may be necessary to identify or reprioritise resources accordingly.
+Section 42 summarises current support provided by the LGA to address workforce capacity challenges, and section 43 describes further potential offers, which would be dependent on the identification of funding. - 3.
+The Board is asked to consider progress to date, support and policy offers and asks and to advise on any further improvement support which should be considered, while noting that it may be necessary to identify or reprioritise resources accordingly.